Git-BritHub/Regex-My-Email/gist-eregex.md

 In this tutorial, we'll be covering the regex components used to verify a user's provided email.
 The following regex is a simple and common one used for matching an email to ensure its validity:
 ### <code> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ </code>
 Depending on how strict you'd like your email validation process to be, the regex needed for matching an email will differ.
 Whether it's a character used specifically in our 'Matching an Email' regex or not, I'll go over what each character, symbol and expression does in great detail.</br>
-For a complete regex quick-reference table and a quick break-down of the Regex characters, symbols and expressions that go into this 'Matching an Email' Regex, feel free to skip ahead to my [Brief Break-Down and Regex Cheatsheet](#brief-break-down-and-regex-cheatsheet) section of this tutorial.
+For a complete regex quick-reference table/Cheatsheet or a brief break-down of the Regex we'll be going over for 'Matching an Email', feel free to skip ahead to my [Brief Break-Down of the Regex for Matching an Email ](#brief-break-down-of-the-regex-for-matching-an-email) or [REGEX Cheatsheet](#regex-cheatsheet) sections of this tutorial.

 ## Table of Contents